How Fast Do Money Trees Grow? (+Factors Affecting Growth)

 All plants show optimum growth when they are in the ideal living environment.

-Light is fundamental for all plants as it helps in photosynthesis with the help of which plants get their energy for all the daily activities.
+Light is fundamental for all plants as it helps in photosynthesis, with the help of which plants get their energy for all their daily activities.

-The money tree loves a good amount of light that it requires every day.
-In their native land, the money trees are used to getting ample sunlight, and that’s what they need even as houseplants.
+The money tree loves a lot of light that it requires daily.
+In their native land, the money trees are used to getting ample sunlight, which they need even as houseplants.

-Keeping this in mind, you should select a spot for your money tree where it will receive enough light to sustain itself and also grow at its best.
+Remembering this, you should select a spot for your money tree where it will receive enough light to sustain itself and grow at its best.

-The ideal light requirement of the money tree is between 6 to 8 hours of indirect sunlight every day.
+The ideal light requirement of the money tree is between 6 to 8 hours of indirect sunlight daily.

-You can place the money tree near a window that gets sufficient light all day, and you can use curtains to filter the sunlight.
+You can place the money tree near a window that gets sufficient light all day and use curtains to filter the sunlight.

 If you place your money tree outside, don’t forget to keep it under shade to protect it from the direct and harsh sunlight.